laszlof/riot/README.md

 5. Performant loops.
 A call such as `items.push(elem)` will update the array as well as the corresponding DOM collection in place.
 All array operations: `unshift`, `splice`, `sort`... are executed as fast as it can get.

-6. Minified file size will be 5.0kb (current estimate)
+6. Minified file size will be estimated 5.0kb (2.1kb gzipped)